shapeshed/shapeshed.com/content/posts/working_with_scans_in_photoshop.md

-{
-  "title": "Working with scans in Photoshop",
-  "date": "2007-12-06T00:00:00+00:00",
++++
+date = "2007-12-06T00:00:00+00:00"
-  "description": "Photoshop comes with a handy feature that allows you to quickly crop and use scanned images or sketches.", "tags": [
+description = "Photoshop comes with a handy feature that allows you to quickly crop and use scanned images or sketches." tags = ["Photoshop"] title = "Working with scans in Photoshop"

-    "Photoshop"
-  ]
-}
++++

 ## Scanned images